USS Yorktown: Walking the Decks of the Fighting Lady

-Oftentimes, people talk about traveling to Charleston, South Carolina, and immersing themselves in its rich history strolling along Rainbow Row, touring historic homes, or walking the cobblestone streets.
+Oftentimes, people travel to Charleston to immerse themselves in its rich history.
+They stroll along Rainbow Row, tour historic homes, and walk the cobblestone streets.
 But you hardly ever hear anyone mention driving just fifteen minutes farther north to Mount Pleasant to explore one of the most remarkable pieces of American naval history: the USS Yorktown.
 Resting proudly across the Cooper River this massive aircraft carrier quietly holds stories worth hearing.

 The Making of “The Fighting Lady”

 The USS Yorktown (CV-10), known as “The Fighting Lady,” is an Essex-class aircraft carrier that served the United States Navy for decades.
 Commissioned in April 1943 during World War II, she quickly became part of major operations in the Pacific Theater, including campaigns in the Marshalls, Marianas, Philippines, and Okinawa.
-Even after taking damage during battle, Yorktown and her crew continued pushing forward, earning 11 battle stars and the Presidential Unit Citation for extraordinary heroism.
+Even after suffering battle damage, the USS Yorktown (CV-10) continued forward.
+The ship earned 11 battle stars and the Presidential Unit Citation.
 The nickname “The Fighting Lady” reflects not only her strength in combat but also the determination and bravery of the thousands of servicemen who called her home.

 After World War II, Yorktown continued serving through the Cold War.
 She was updated to support jet aircraft and later participated in anti-submarine and Vietnam-era operations.
 In 1968, she played a role in recovering NASA’s Apollo 8 mission, the first crewed spacecraft to orbit the Moon.
 After being decommissioned in 1970, the ship found a new purpose at Patriots Point Naval & Maritime Museum in Mount Pleasant, South Carolina, where visitors today can walk through her decks and experience her history firsthand.